 Magic Eight HST Method

-Once again, as the name suggests this method creates eight HST units from two pieces of fabric - and it's my preferred way to make HST.
+Once again, as the name suggests this method creates eight half square triangle units from two pieces of fabric - and it's my preferred way to make HST.

 Again, you will need to know the size of your finished HST.
 Once you have that number, add 1", then double this number and cut your fabric squares that size.